 DR. KULDEEP VERMA

-I am currently a Juan de la Cierva fellow at the Institute of Space Sciences (ICE-CSIC), Spain.
+I am currently an Assistant Professor in the Department of Physics, Indian Institute of Technology (BHU), Varanasi.
 I obtained my bachelor degree in mathematics, physics and chemistry (2009) from University of Allahabad, Allahabad, and master degree in physics (2011) from Jawaharlal Nehru University, New Delhi.
 I graduated with a PhD in physics (2016) from Tata Institute of Fundamental Research, Mumbai, India.
-I previously worked as a postdoctoral research fellow at the Department of Physics and Astronomy, Aarhus University, Denmark.
+I previously worked as a postdoctoral research fellow at the Department of Physics and Astronomy, Aarhus University, Denmark and a Juan de la Cierva fellow at the Institute of Space Sciences (ICE-CSIC), Spain.

 My research focuses on stellar astrophysics and Galactic archaeology.
 I utilise asteroseismology as a major tool to carry out my research.
 Furthermore, I employ stellar evolution and pulsation models, as well as advanced statistical and numerical methods including Bayesian analysis and machine learning in my research.
-I am member of a number of national and international organisations including International Astronomical Union (IAU) and European Astronomical Society (EAS).
+I am member of a number of national and international organisations including International Astronomical Union (IAU), European Astronomical Society (EAS) and Astronomical Society of India (ASI).
 Moreover, I hold memberships in the NASA's Kepler and TESS asteroseismic science consortia, as well as in the ESA's PLATO consortium.